 - Voyager Essential and Voyager Choice policies are not a good fit for long-term or continuous travel beyond six months.

-2. Cigna Global: Best for Long-Term Expats (1 Year or More)
+2. Cigna Global: Good for Long-Term Expats (1 Year or More)

 Cigna Global is designed for those who will be outside the U.S. for over a year.
 It offers comprehensive coverage for long-term travelers or expats, with plans that can be customized based on your needs.
 This is not suitable for short-term travel or for those who return to the U.S. frequently.